Chapter 12: oving Forward

 Later, he beheld the comfortable familiarity of the men and boys around the warm fire and felt welcome.
 But he slept alone with his troubled thoughts in a small cave.

 On the following morning, he left.
 The still, small voice guided him westward into Mestelina.
-Yet his mood was uplifted.
-Yes, buildings had been destroyed and good men had died.
+The sun warmed him, and he felt peace.
+Yes, buildings had been destroyed, and good men had died.
 But what had been a grave error for the Serpent, the God of Truth had turned into a beacon.

-“Don’t worry, Bradley.”
-Kennah Decker sat tall in the saddle, eyeing the nervous uncle beside her.
+“Don’t worry, Bradley,” Ma said, sitting tall in the saddle, eyeing the nervous uncle beside her.
 “We’ll make it.
-First babies always take longer and Lyrena’s a strong girl.”
+First babies always take longer, and your niece is a strong girl.”

 “I know, Mother Decker.
-But you know how Gregory gets with anything involving his daughters.”
+But you know how Gregory gets with anything involving his daughters,” Bradley said.

 “Sarah, do we have skullcap and jasmine oil?”

-It was a three-hour ride to a house that was modest by Lexandrian standards.
-Compared to anything in the midwife’s humble village, or almost anywhere else, it was a mansion.
-Then again, Gregory was the Duke of Lexandria and head of the Lockes, the wealthiest family in all Freislicht.
+After a three-hour ride, a big house appeared, the biggest she’d ever seen.
+Compared to anything in her humble village, or almost anywhere else, it was a grand estate.
+Then again, Gregory was the Duke of Lexandria and head of the Lockes, the wealthiest family in all of Freislicht.
 This was his hunting lodge.
 His home was a castle.

 As they approached, the duke was pacing on the porch.

 “Yes, yes, I know.”
-He waved the midwife and her daughter inside.
+He waved them inside.
 “Don’t waste time soothing me.”

-Gaelib started the fire in the interrogation chamber.
+It had been a very cold Spring morning.
+Gaelib started the fire in the dank chamber.
 Then he paced, rubbing his palms together in anticipation.
+Caileagh had found and decorated it for them to meet in secret.
+The little graveyard was no longer suitable for their encounters.

-She slowly took a sweet from her parcel, gave it to the first, and watched the imp gobble it up gleefully while the others huddled around it watching.
-As she deliberately took her time delivering the next, she told them they could come any morning for another… but only if no one saw them.
+“Be still,” she said sternly as she extracted a sweet from her parcel, presented it to the first, and watched the imp gobble it up gleefully while the others huddled around him, watching.
+As she took her time delivering the next, she told them they could come any morning for another…but only if no one saw them.

-Next Caileagh stoked the fire.
-As everyone started to sweat, she removed her clothes leisurely, her eyes on Gaelib.
+Next, Caileagh stoked the fire.
+Everyone dripped sweat.
+She removed her clothes leisurely, her eyes on Gaelib.

 He did the same, his eyes on her.